-Hayden is a jazz pianist and educator from Manchester, UK.
-He founded PianoGroove in 2015 with the goal of making the world a more musical place.
-Hayden shares his love for jazz piano through his online courses and manages the community area of PianoGroove.View Full Bio
+Hayden founded PianoGroove in 2015 with the goal of making the world a more musical place.
+He shares his love for jazz piano through his online courses and manages the community area of PianoGroove.View Full Bio

 Block Chords Intro File Type: pdf

 Drop 2 Voicings Lesson Transcript File Type: pdf

 Major Pentatonic Scales In 12 Keys File Type: pdf